 If you'd like to multithread with TMN, I offer that as well.
 Try the multithread speed test.
 TMN's multithread test gives you the option to select from an array of servers.
 Allowing you to test across multiple routes, to more than one server at a time.
 TestMy.net is the only Internet speed test with this ability.

-So THAT'S why your results differ. -- TestMy.net is a harder test to ace and a lot less forgiving that other speed tests.
+So THAT'S why your results differ. -- TestMy.net is a harder test to ace and a lot less forgiving than other speed tests.
 But isn't that what a benchmark should be?

 :: EDIT ::